-It’s better to have your cholesterol tested by a professional than to use a home testing kit.
-Taking blood and measuring cholesterol levels is a skilled job, and your results will be affected by the way you do the test.
+It’s better to have your cholesterol tested by a professional because taking blood and measuring cholesterol levels is a skilled job and your results will be affected by the way you do the test.
 Going to a health professional means you will get an accurate reading.

 We believe all adults should know their cholesterol numbers, no matter what your age.
-Even if you haven’t been invited for a cholesterol check, it’s a good idea to get one anyway, as it’s the only way to know your cholesterol numbers.
+Even if you haven’t been invited for a cholesterol check, it’s a good idea to have one anyway because it’s the only way to know your cholesterol numbers.

-You should also be offered a test for free if any of the following apply to you.
+You should also be offered a free cholesterol test by the NHS if: